-Pani cunzatu (seasoned bread) is a typical poor meal of the traditional sicilian cuisine.
-It’s also called “bread of misery” because, in the absence of further richer and appetizing ingredients, poor people used to enrich it with spices and cheap seasonings, easily accessible.
+Pani cunzatu (seasoned bread) is a typical poor meal of the traditional Sicilian cuisine.
+It’s also called “bread of misery” because, lacking of any further richer and appetizing ingredients, poor people used to enrich it with spices and cheap seasonings, easily accessible.
 Only the luckiest could afford the luxury of rubbing a piece of sardine on the bread, to make it tastier.
-The recipe, over the time, has gone evolving with the addition of more sophisticated ingredients.
+The recipe, over the time, has been evolving with the addition of more sophisticated ingredients.
 The procedure is simple and we invite you to prepare it at home, just following the traditional recipe.

 - A ½ kg homemade loaf

 - 150 g of primo sale or tuma (typical fresh cheese) thinly sliced

 - extra-virgin olive oil